 - Should the power of attorney become effective when the principal signs the document or on the occurrence of a specified event in the future, such as the principal’s incapacity?

-- Who are the individual (or individuals) that the principal should appoint to serve as agent (or as agent and successor agent)?
+- Who are the individual (or individuals) that the principal should appoint to serve as an agent (or as an agent and successor agent)?

 - Should the person consider naming two individuals who will serve as co-agents?

-In addition, an individual should decide whether the power of attorney will grant his or her agent the power to appoint a successor agent.
+Additionally, an individual should decide whether the power of attorney will grant his or her agent the power to appoint a successor agent.
 Granting the agent the power to name a successor agent will be advisable in most cases.
-A power of attorney document that does not include such a power will be rendered ineffective if the principal becomes incapacitated and the agents named in the power of attorney are unable or unwilling to continue serving.
+A power of attorney document that does not include such appointed power will be rendered ineffective if the principal becomes incapacitated and the agents named in the power of attorney are unable or unwilling to continue serving.